Feb. 27, 2020

 There is a postscript to this story.
 The next day J-pod had long gone, but the T20s returned, accompanied by four other transients—Flores (T13), Pender (T14), Florencia (T2) and Tasu (T2C).
 “They brought reinforcements, just in case,” joked Ellis.

-Adapted from an article by the same author and published in The Blackfish Sounder, the old newsletter of the Ocean Wise Wild Killer Whale Adoption Program.
+Blog written by Valerie Shore, Eagle Wing marine naturalist.
+The blog was adapted from an article by the same author and published in The Blackfish Sounder, the old newsletter of the Ocean Wise Wild Killer Whale Adoption Program.